-Sarah Brady, Ph.D. is a Senior Program Associate for CCST.
+Sarah Brady, Ph.D. is the Director of Policy Engagement for CCST.
 Sarah most recently served as Legislative

 Director in Assemblywoman Susan Bonilla’s office where she was hired after her placement as a CCST

 Science and Technology Policy Fellow in 2014.
 Sarah initiated policy work to retain women in STEM

 careers by preventing pregnancy discrimination in graduate programs.
 The law requires all California

 colleges to establish a family leave policy for their graduate students.
 Sarah also spearheaded